 Comparing political cultures, institutions, and processes from a global perspective.
 Students study the political structures, policies, and related challenges among six selected countries: Great Britain, Mexico, Russia, Iran, China, and Nigeria.
-For more details go to the two-page course overview (.pdf/6.65MB).
+For more details go to the course home page.

 AP United States Government and Politics concentrates solely on the key political ideas, institutions, policies, and behaviors that make up the political culture and system of the United States.

 This course aligns to a typical one-semester college-level introductory course in comparative government and politics.

 There are no prerequisite courses, but students should be able to read and comprehend a college-level textbook and write grammatically correct, complete sentences.

 Any motivated student should be given the chance to benefit from an AP course.
 If your school gives the PSAT/NMSQT®, use AP Potential™.
 This free online tool allows you to identify students who are likely to succeed in AP based on their PSAT/NMSQT or SAT® scores.
 Such scores have been proven to be stronger predictors of AP success than high school grades or GPA.

 These resources will help:

 - The AP Comparative Government and Politics Course Description (.pdf/1.39MB) defines the course.
 If you download only one thing this year, make it this.

 - Professional development such as one-day workshops, online teaching modules, and weeklong AP Summer Institutes are great for novices and experts alike.

 - The AP Comparative Government and Politics Teacher Community gives you the opportunity to learn from colleagues and create a library of resources.